choimon/choimon.github.io/_posts/blog/2021-05-12-MathJax for Minimal Mistakes Github blog.md

 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>
 ```
-The first part contains a custom mathjax configuration.According to the MathJax website, the TeX input component doesn't enable single dollar signs as delimiters for in-line math.
+The first part contains a custom MathJax configuration.According to the MathJax website, the TeX input component doesn't enable single dollar signs as delimiters for in-line math.
 To enable single dollar signs, you need to explicitly configure it.

 (You might want to get the latest script src from this [site](http://docs.mathjax.org/en/latest/web/start.html))